 Why 80% of delays are not lost due to execution

-Introduction: The Myth of the “Failed Construction Site”
+Introduction: The myth of the “failing construction site”

-In the collective imagination of the construction industry, a delayed project is often synonymous with poor execution on site:
+In the collective imagination of the construction industry, a delayed project is often synonymous with poor site execution:

 - lack of productivity